-C. On 5 October 1973 the Diplomatic Conference on European Patents set up an interim committee of the European Patent Organisation.
+A. On 5 October 1973 the Diplomatic Conference on European Patents set up an interim committee of the European Patent Organisation.
 Between 1974 and 1977 that committee negotiated an agreement on the integration of the International Patent Institute into the European Patent Office.
-It was made up of 16 delegations representing the States which had signed the Convention on European Patents and including the delegations of eight out of the nine member States of the Institute.
+It was made up of 16 delegations representing the States which had signed the Convention on European Patents and including the delegations of eight of the nine member States of the Institute.
 Elected representatives of the Institute staff were invited to join the interim committee and its working parties for consideration of staff questions (the Staff Regulations and the transfer of staff from the Institute to the Office).
+The complainants say that the participation of those representatives was unsatisfactory.
 There were some matters relating to the conditions of transfer of Institute staff on which the competent working parties could not agree.
 The interim committee therefore appointed an ad hoc committee to make new proposals to it.
 The draft proposals made by the ad hoc committee were later included as Chapter III of the Agreement on the integration of the Institute into the Office, and the Agreement was approved by decision of 29 September 1977 - the one the complainants are impugning.

-D. The defendant organisation states: "In substance the integration agreement embodies the desire of both parties to reconcile as far as possible the need to preserve the conditions of service laid down in the Institute Staff Regulations with the need to bring former Institute staff within the structure of the EPO Staff Regulations and let them enjoy the benefits their transfer can bring.
+B. The defendant organisation states: "In substance the integration agreement embodies the desire of both parties to reconcile as far as possible the need to preserve the conditions of service laid down in the Institute Staff Regulations with the need to bring former Institute staff within the structure of the EPO Staff Regulations and let them enjoy the benefits their transfer can bring.
 That policy does mean departing from the rules laid down in the Institute Staff Regulations but is inevitable.
 First, to apply two sets of staff regulations within a single organisation, even supposing it were possible, would make for such administrative problems that the organisation's efficiency might suffer.
-Secondly, to go on applying obsolescent rules to the former Institute staff would be bound to harm their interests in the medium term and in the long run."
+Secondly, to go on applying obsolescent rules to the former Institute staff members would be bound to harm their interests in the medium term and in the long run."

-E. The complainants and several hundred other staff members lodged an internal appeal against the decision of 29 September 1377 mentioned in B and C above.
-By a decision of 9 December 1977, which the complainants also impugn (see B above), the staff members concerned were informed that no appeal would lie to the Appeals Committee of the Institute.
-The reason was that the Administrative Council of the Institute had decided to accept the integration agreement and the Staff Regulations of the EPO, and so any Institute staff who sat on the Appeals Committee "may consider himself directly affected by the impugned decision and may therefore disclaim competence".
+C. The complainants and several hundred other staff members lodged an internal appeal against the decision of 29 September 1977 mentioned at the end of A above.
+By a decision of 9 December 1977, which the complainants also impugn, the staff members concerned were informed that no appeal would lie to the Appeals Committee of the Institute.
+The reason was that the Administrative Council of the Institute had decided to accept the integration agreement and the Staff Regulations of the EPO, and so any Institute staff member who sat on the Appeals Committee "may consider himself directly affected by the impugned decision and may therefore disclaim competence".
+The complainants thereupon filed their complaints with the Tribunal.